DudeThatsErin/enth/README.md

 This will download a zip.
 You can see below what I am referring to.
 You can see the green "code" button above.
 Click that and click on "download zip".
 <img width="389" alt="pLrKZvz3FV" src="https://github.com/DudeThatsErin/listingadmin/assets/2681022/24c1b732-9aff-4fce-89d5-cc942478c994">

-### Second Way - Releases > Download "la-x.x.x.zip"
+### Second Way - Releases > Download "enth-x.x.x.zip"
 The second way you can download an archive is by clicking on releases on the right sidebar...
 <img width="244" alt="firefox_eZXuqbcl7f" src="https://github.com/DudeThatsErin/listingadmin/assets/2681022/f181aa9e-25d5-4415-b406-eee5445dc4af">

-Then viewing the "Assets" and downloading the file that says `la-x.x.x.zip`
+Then viewing the "Assets" and downloading the file that says `enth-x.x.x.zip`
 <img width="898" alt="bLLgVrtods" src="https://github.com/DudeThatsErin/listingadmin/assets/2681022/feb8be7e-47b6-432c-a0d1-4896959b370e">